Wheat

 Wheat is a group of wild and domesticated grasses of the genus Triticum (/ˈtrɪtɪkəm/).
-They are cultivated for their cereal grains, which are staple foods around the world.
+As cereals, they are cultivated for their grains, which are staple foods around the world.
 Well-known wheat species and hybrids include the most widely grown common wheat (T. aestivum), spelt, durum, emmer, einkorn, and Khorasan or Kamut.
 The archaeological record suggests that wheat was first cultivated in the regions of the Fertile Crescent around 9600 BC.

-Wheat is grown on a larger area of land than any other food crop (220.7 e6ha in 2021).
+Wheat is grown on a larger area of land than any other food crop (219.5 e6ha in 2024).
 World trade in wheat is greater than that of all other crops combined.
-In 2021, world wheat production was 771 e6t, making it the second most-produced cereal after maize (known as corn in North America and Australia; wheat is often called corn in other countries including Britain).
+In 2024, world wheat production was 799 e6t, making it the second most-produced cereal after maize (known as corn in North America and Australia).
 Since 1960, world production of wheat and other grain crops has tripled and is expected to grow further through the middle of the 21st century.
 Global demand for wheat is increasing because of the usefulness of gluten to the food industry.

 Wheat is an important source of carbohydrates.
 Globally, it is the leading source of vegetable proteins in human food, having a protein content of about 13%, which is relatively high compared to other major cereals but relatively low in protein quality (supplying essential amino acids).
 When eaten as the whole grain, wheat is a source of multiple nutrients and dietary fibre.
 In a small part of the general population, gluten – which comprises most of the protein in wheat – can trigger coeliac disease, noncoeliac gluten sensitivity, gluten ataxia, and dermatitis herpetiformis.